Baschefle History, Family Crest & Coats of Arms

 Early History of the Baschefle family

-Another 205 words (15 lines of text) covering the years 1705, 1630, 1711, 1705 and 1731 are included under the topic Early Baschefle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baschefle research.
+Another 103 words (7 lines of text) covering the years 1705, 1630, 1711, 1705 and 1731 are included under the topic Early Baschefle History in all our PDF Extended History products and printed products wherever possible.

 Baschefle Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Baschefle include Beschefer, Bescheffer, Bescheferr, Beshefer, Besheffer, Besheferr, Beschefen, Beschefel, Beschefele, Beschefle, Bescheffen, Bescheffel, Bescheffele, Bescheffle, Beshefen, Beshefel, Beshefele, Beshefle, Besheffen, Besheffel, Besheffele and many more.

 Early Notables of the Baschefle family (pre 1700)

 Notable figures of the time with the name Baschefle were Thierry Beschefer, sometimes given as "Theodore", (1630-1711), a Jesuit missionary and became the superior of the Canadian mission; and Jacques Beschefer, a Prussian lieutenant, who received his diploma on January 18, 1705.
 He owned several...